Summer Magic (song)

-"Summer Magic" is a song recorded by Japanese-American singer-songwriter Ai, released on May 17, 2019 through EMI Records and Universal Music Group.
+"Summer Magic" is a song recorded by Japanese-American singer-songwriter Ai, released on May 17, 2019, through EMI Records.
 It is Ai's first single to be recorded fully in English and served as her second international single, her first being "Beautiful Life" (2012).
 The song, written and produced by The Rascals and Ai, is an upbeat tropical song with R&B and pop elements.
 Lyrically, the song is about being with a lover at the beach during summer.
 The Japanese version of "Summer Magic" was included on Ai's extended play, It's All Me, Vol. 1 (2020).

 Background and release

 After giving birth to her second child in December 2018, Ai returned to her musical career after a year break.
 To celebrate her twenty-year anniversary in the music industry and the then upcoming 2020 Summer Olympics, Ai traveled to her hometown, Los Angeles, California, to record a series of songs for an album.
 On May 1, 2019, the song and its accompanying music video were teased on her social media.
 In addition to the English version, Universal announced a Japanese version would be released through Universal Japan on the same day.
 Upon its release, it was announced that the Japanese version would be used in an advertisement by Amazon for their series of Echo devices.

 In an outdoor advertisement displayed at Shinjuku Station for "Summer Magic", Ai revealed her distaste of searching her name mononymously on search engines would show results for artificial intelligence rather than information about her.
 She jokingly added, "Is it just me or will artificial intelligence take away my job?"